mcc-us/ea/_questions/q10-qual-4-dependency2.md

 Which of the following is NOT one of the tests for a qualifying child?

 A. Relationship test.
-B. Residency test.wrong
+B. Residency test.
-C. Disability test.correct
+C. Disability test.
 D. Age test.

 Correct Answer Explanation for C: